smartdevicelink/generic_hmi/README.md

 Open (or refresh) the running HMI in a chrominium based browser (chrome).
 By default it is running at [http://localhost:3000/](http://localhost:3000/)

-**IMPORTANT** If you need to restart the HMI core must also be restarted!
-Just restart the Docker container:
+**IMPORTANT** If you need to restart the HMI then Core must also be restarted!
+Just restart the Docker container using:
 ```
 $ docker restart core
 ```